Polam Hall School: History of the house

-Harrington Lee, a prominent Darlington merchant, built a house in the country in 1794 and lived there with his family for 27 years; upon his death in 1824 his remaining family sold the property in the area referred to as 'Polam Hill'.
+In 1642 the Turner family sold two pieces of land totalling about five acres to John Theobalds, who combined them into an estate with a field he owned called Polam and gave it the name Polam Hill (although it was also known as Glasensikes).
+The Warwicke family acquired this estate and sold it on to a local surgeon, Robert Hylton.
+A lawyer, Lawrence Brockett, bought and conveyed it to the Wensley family in 1728.
+James Allan, esq, bought it from them in 1754.
+It passed from him to the Lambton family and then to Harrington Lee, a Darlington merchant, who built a house, Polam Hall, in 1794 and lived there with his family for 27 years.
+Upon his death in 1824 the family sold the Polam Hill estate on which the hall stood.

-In 1825, Jonathan Backhouse, a financial backer of the railways, bought 'Polam Hall' (on Polam Hill) and was responsible for renovations including the landscaping of the grounds; it was not until 1828 that his wife Hannah (née Chapman Gurney) and family moved in.
+In 1825, Jonathan Backhouse, a financial backer of the railways, bought Polam Hall and was responsible for renovations including the landscaping of the grounds; it was not until 1828 that his wife Hannah (née Chapman Gurney) and family moved in.
 As members of the Darlington Society of Friends (Quakers) and ministers they undertook missionary work resulting in them having to travel extensively around England and America.
 As cousins of Edward Pease, Joseph John Gurney and Elizabeth Fry, they were able to work with each other to improve their world.
 In the 1841 census, the family are listed as living in 'Polam Hall', but it is understood that both Jonathan, who died in 1842, and Hannah, who died in 1850, continued to refer to their home as 'Polam Hill'.